klausman/armapadocs/content/mods/ace_medical/index.md

   tourniquets are reusable, so when you remove one, it goes back to your inventory.
 - If your head or torso are bleeding, bandage them quickly.
 - Bandage arms/legs and remove tourniquets.
-Note that tourniquets start causing pain if left on for more than 5 minutes.
+Note that tourniquets start causing pain if left on for more than 5 minutes (sooner if you have more than one applied).
 - Manage your pain using Morphine.
 Space doses out by at least 3-5 minutes.

 For treating somebody else: